My work is driven by an obsession with clay and its versatility. I make ceramic forms and vessels which are hand built and Raku-fired.

-My work is involved with an exploration of form and process.
-Influences are diverse and come from the natural and built environments.
+These evolve through a sustained exploration of form and process.
+Influences are diverse and come from a fusion of visual elements seen in the natural and built environments.

 In recent years I have concentrated on developing the vessel or pot form.
 The possibilities for containing and revealing space are endless.
 Open forms provide an infinite range of shape for experimentation with surface and texture.
 Closed forms contain that mysterious inner space, not always visible.